We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bad posture and form when doing physical activity

 - not warming up or cooling down before or after physical activity

-- not stretching the muscles properly
+- improperly stretching the muscles

 - previous injuries or trauma